Skip to main content

 The priority of your objectives will shape multiple choices in the later stages of the cloud migration process as you decide on the kind of cloud platforms, deployment models, applications, and resources you’ll need to navigate a successful shift.

-The immediate and long-term business benefits to embracing cloud services and software.
+Learn about the immediate and long-term business benefits of embracing cloud services and software.

 Assess your existing system landscape

-You have to know where your starting point is in order to get to where you want to go.
-So it’s important to inventory and assess your existing on-prem infrastructure.
+You have to know your starting point to get where you want to go, so it’s important to inventory and assess your existing on-premise infrastructure.

-An assessment will dive into not just what technology your business uses but also give you insights into how your organisation uses it.
-This will help both IT and non-technical teams to develop a clear picture of current business operations and provide insights into how you can transition to new systems and processes seamlessly.
+An assessment will examine the technology your business uses and give you insights into how your organisation uses it.
+This will help IT and non-technical teams develop a clear picture of current business operations and provide insights into how to transition seamlessly to new systems and processes.

 As you evaluate your existing system landscape, keep these questions in mind: